Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

  - nservicebus/dependency-injection
 ---

-[ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) comes with an integrated [dependency injection (DI) feature](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
-When hosting NServiceBus endpoints inside an ASP.NET Core app, components registered for DI might need to be shared between ASP.NET components and NServiceBus message handlers.
+[ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) has an integrated [dependency injection (DI) feature](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
+When hosting NServiceBus endpoints inside an ASP.NET Core app, it may be necessary to share components registered for DI between ASP.NET components and NServiceBus message handlers.

 ### Configuring an endpoint to use built-in DI